Introduction to Native American Literature

 IV.
 Learning Objectives

-A. Identify some of the major works and writers of the Native American literature tradition.
+- Identify important works and writers of the Native American literary traditions;

-B. Explain the complexities of gender, nationality, and class in the Native American literary tradition.
+- Analyze the complexities of gender, nationality, identity, colonization, race, and class in the Native American literary tradition;

-C. Delineate the social, intellectual, and historical influences specific to the development of Native American literary traditions in America.
+- Delineate and analyze the social, intellectual, cultural, political, and historical influences specific to the development of Native American literary traditions in America;

-D. Interpret the formal elements of these works, using appropriate terminology, such as: theme, conflict, figurative language, etc.
+- Interpret the formal elements of these works, using appropriate literary terminology;

 • plagiarism (turning in work not written by you, or lacking proper citation),